DmIvanov/DmIvanov.github.io/_posts/2020-06-08-modularity-1-boundaries.md

 All your physical modules can be put into separate projects and even separate repositories.
 In case of including just a binary, you detach two modules even more.
 The main project in this case has no references to the source code of the dependency.

 The next level of separation is using versioning for your modules.
 In this case, to make a change in the MPI you need to make a change in the module's project, release a new version of the module, and then integrate the new version into your host project.
 (I'm not saying you need module versioning for making the boundaries stronger.
-The other way around: if you do have the versioning in place - or planning to have it due to other reasons - it will also enhance the boundaries.)
+I see it the other way around: if you do have the versioning in place - or you plan to have it due to other reasons - it will also enhance the boundaries.)

 Different modules can be developed by different teams/departments.
 This makes all the small changes in the module just to fit the needs of the host app borderline impossible.
 (If you have such a complex structure you are more likely have several different host apps that use the module.
 Module maintainers are likely to have their module as a product, so they have their own goals and backlog.)